How can digital health tools keep up with evolving consumer expectations?

 As we all become more acclimated to digital health experiences, digital health tools in themselves will inevitably become the new normal.
 Innovators in healthcare will need to keep pace with the increasing expectations of consumers.
 That starts with locking down the data foundation supporting these tools or what we at Ribbon like to call the digital back door.

 How can digital health companies stay on top of provider data?

 Errors, omissions, and outdated information are pervasive as providers try to keep pace with an onslaught of changes to provider affiliations, practice locations, specialties, contact information, and credentials.
-The challenge is only increasing as healthcare organizations merge with partners and acquire other entities at a frantic pace, driven by the financial pressures of COVID-19.
+The challenge is only increasing as healthcare organizations merge with partners and acquire other entities at a frantic pace, driven by the industry’s financial pressures.

 All of this activity causes data churn that leaves digital health companies scrambling to play catch-up with key provider data, disappointing members and rendering their directories useless when information goes out of date too quickly.
 Automation technologies that leverage rich, accurate, multisource data for keeping provider information up to date can help reverse the trend.
 For example, instead of relying on complicated, time-consuming manual processes to collect data from individual provider groups, health plans can streamline their directory updates with advanced machine learning.

 Staying on top of the never-ending changes to provider data can ensure that directories remain current and valuable for consumer decision-making.

 Even before the pandemic, digital tools were essential for modern, data-driven healthcare organizations.
 But as the pandemic continues to alter how consumers interact with digital health tools, creating an inviting and best-in-class digital experience is no longer optional.

 But before developing the next iteration of tools, digital health companies should take another look at the data enabling the digital experience.
 A weak data foundation carries the risk of failing to deliver on even the most fundamental experiences in healthcare, like being able to get in touch with a provider.